photoprism/photoprism-docs/docs/getting-started/config-files.md

 # Using YAML Configuration Files

-If you cannot configure your instance with [environment variables or CLI flags](config-options.md), for example because it was installed through an app store, an alternative is to use an `options.yml` file located in the *config* folder.
+If you cannot configure your instance using [environment variables or CLI flags](config-options.md), for example because it was installed through an app store, an alternative is to use an `options.yml` file located in the *config* folder.

 A custom *config* path can be specified using the command flag `--config-path` or the environment variable `PHOTOPRISM_CONFIG_PATH`.
 If you use a third-party integration or package, you should find the exact location in the corresponding documentation.
 By default, the *config* folder is a subdirectory of [the *storage* folder](docker-compose.md#photoprismstorage).